 include the following:

-committing additional acts of sexual misconduct (particularly sexual violence)(e.g.,
+committing additional acts of sexual harassment and other misconduct (particularly

-violence under similar circumstances (e.g., whether the report reveals a pattern
+violence under similar circumstances (for instance, whether the report reveals a pattern

-of

-perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by
+of perpetration (for instance, via illicit use of drugs or alcohol) at a given location

-- Whether the university possesses other means to obtain relevant evidence (e.g., security
+Whether the university possesses other means to obtain relevant evidence (for instance,

 If the university determined that it must disclose a complainant’s identity to the

 alleged perpetrator, it should inform the complainant prior to making the disclosure,